-OFLPCS offers a wide variety of online courses, many of which are A-G approved.
+OFLPCS offers a wide variety of online courses.
 To enroll in an online course, the student and/or parent or guardian should consult with the student's teacher.
 Since the program is delivered via the Internet, additional paperwork (obtained from the student's teacher) must be signed by both the parent or guardian and the student.
 Once the paperwork is received, the student is issued a login and password to access the course, along with a secure e-mail account.
 If a parent's or guardian's e-mail address is provided in the paperwork, he or she will receive weekly progress reports via e-mail regarding the student's progress in the online class.